Yuri Nikiforov, MD, PhD

 Office Telephone: 412-802-6083

 Research InterestsDr.
-Nikiforov's research is focuses on thyroid cancer genetics and mechanisms of chromosomal rearrangements and other mutations induced by ionizing radiation in thyroid cells and other cell types.
-Since 2000, Dr. Nikiforov's research activities have led to three scientific discoveries.
+Nikiforov's research is focused on thyroid cancer genetics and mechanisms of chromosomal rearrangements and other mutations induced by ionizing radiation in thyroid cells and other cell types.
+Since 2000, Dr. Nikiforov's research activities have led to four scientific discoveries.
 These discoveries described below have resulted in more than 100 published papers and form the basis of Dr. Nikiforov's current work.

-- The discovery that genes that participate in recurrent chromosomal rearrangements in cancer cells are co-localize in the nuclei of normal human cells at the time of exposure to ionizing radiation or other genotoxic stress (Science, 2000, 290:138-141).
+- The discovery that genes involved in recurrent chromosomal rearrangements in cancer cells are localized in proximity to each other in the nuclei of normal human cells at the time of exposure to ionizing radiation or other genotoxic stress (Science, 2000, 290:138-141).

 - The discovery that BRAF oncogene can be activated as a result of chromosomal rearrangement (J Clin Invest, 2005,115:94-101).

 - The discovery that in thyroid cancer, chromosomal rearrangements represent the main mutational mechanism in tumors arising as a result of exposure to ionizing radiation, whereas point mutations are a mechanism of spontaneous (chemical) carcinogenesis (J Clin Invest, 2005,115:94-101).